-Dr. Avi Schroeder has translational experience with the development of liposome-based clinical systems.
+Prof. Avi Schroeder has translational experience with the development of liposome-based clinical systems.
 He is the author of scientific papers in the field of nanotechnology and medicine.
-Schroeder is the inventor on 19 patents, and recipient of 30 national and international innovation awards.
-Dr. Schroeder is a scientific-entrepreneur, starting 5 successful Technion spin-outs
+Schroeder is the inventor on 19 patents and recipient of 30 national and international innovation awards.
+Prof. Schroeder is a scientific entrepreneur, starting 5 successful Technion spin-outs

 Our research is supported by:

 Israel Science Foundation

 Years of Experience